Sheet Pan Chicken Fajitas

 Slice the vegetables thin but not too thin, and spread everything out in a single layer on the pan.
 Crowding the pan can cause the veggies to steam instead of roast.
 Adding too many extra water filled vegetables like tomatoes or zucchini can also cause the fajitas to be watery.

-Can I Prep Chicken Fajitas Ahead Of Time?
+Can I Prep Sheet Pan Chicken Fajitas Ahead Of Time?

 How Long Do Chicken Fajitas Last?

-These chicken fajitas make an easy weeknight dinner, and leftovers will keep for up to 3 days in the fridge when stored in an airtight container.
+These chicken fajitas will keep for up to three days in the fridge when stored in an airtight container.
+Leftovers can be warmed up in the microwave, reheated in the air fryer or warmed in the oven.

 Recipes To Try Next